zylklab/alfresco-nagios/README.md

 - SOLR Health
 - SOLR indices size (for any core)

+For consuming OOTB webscripts, you need to create a dedicated user for Alfresco Monitoring, for example monitor, with admin rights (belonging to ALFRESCO_ADMINISTRATORS group).
+Take into consideration that this password is used in Nagios scripts.
+You should use SSL in http requests, or running monitoring processes locally in Alfresco server via NRPE protocol (safer).

+Previously you need to install [OOTB Support Tools addon](https://github.com/OrderOfTheBee/ootbee-support-tools) in your Alfresco CE server.

+### JMXProxy servlet

+[With JMX Proxy Servlet](https://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html#Using_the_JMX_Proxy_Servlet) enabled in Alfresco Community, you may get JMX information about Garbage Collector, Memory, Threads or Operating System in your Tomcat instance.
+The essential info may be obtained from OOTB Support Tools webscripts too, but other important parameters from Operating System or Garbage Collector may be extracted this way.
+Please note that this JMX information is related to the default mbeans in a Tomcat container, and not related to the Alfresco JMX objects contained in Alfresco Enterprise (aka Alfresco Content Services).

+For illustrating this, we will monitor the number of opened file descriptors in the operating system.
+It is also an alternative to [Jolokia](https://jolokia.org/tutorial.html) or check_jmx methods.

 ## Nagios-Icinga configuration for Alfresco Enterprise

 The files involved in Nagios/Icinga configuration for Alfresco Enterprise are the following: